renatomateusx/EasySMS/README.md

 Quantity that is using the file per month; and
 Email;
 To test the service access: www.rmsoluts.info and click on the green button to be redirected.
+* The Users only can send messages to whatsapp.
+You have to pay to send SMS.
 # More informations, please, read the PDF documentation.